nwesterhausen/potential-adventure/src/nitom-dakon/fort2/planning.md

 Right now, the traders are still close by -- they seem to have gotten distracted killing some langurs on their way out and have stalled.

+***

+Traded with elves in spring.. for some animals which we butchered and some more barrels/buckets and other wooden things.

+Traded with humans in summer.
+The request:

+Ammunition HIGH demand, +180% value
+Earrings HIGH demand, +193%
+Maces MED demand, +180%

+We traded away the last of our goblets in exchange for some food (can never have too much), and some barrels.
+It should be pretty easy to make some glass or metal earrings and hopefully we can get a pretty good haul.

+More migrants arrived and now we're at the capacity we're keeping until the fort can sustain itself.
+The apartments continue to come along, we've got half of the dwarves assigned.
+Each apartment has a bedroom, dining room and study.
+This is a nice luxury for our dwarves.

+The well is still dry but slowly filling up.
+The aquifer is very weak and I think that's partially due to being in a desert.

+No farm yet!
+Had to dig an access tunnel for dumping water above the farm area but there end up being too many wild animals in the forest area of the map (where standing water is) to be able to dump water safely/quickly.
+I think it will be best if we can just use the well.

+The hospital is designated.
+Need to get soap still.

+No barracks or military.
+I want to get this started soon, but want to have all the bedrooms completed and at least be in a stable state.